Monday, July 20, 2015

 All the flavors were punctuated with great freshness and artistry of Pastry Chef Jiho Kim.
 Espresso for me, coffee around the table.
 A glass of dessert wine for one guy: 1993 Clos Chatart, Roussillon (Banyuls grape) by winemaker Jacque Laverriere.

-To my new friends, it was abundantly clear how The Modern holds three stars from The New York Times as well as a Michelin star.
+To my new friends, it was abundantly clear how The Modern holds three stars from The New York Times as well as two Michelin stars.
 It received the James Beard Award for "Best New Restaurant" in 2006, "Best Chef NYC" in 2009, and "Outstanding Wine Service" in 2011.

 My friends were wowed by their meal's flavors and plating.
 They couldn't believe that four hours had flown by!
 As we departed, we shook hands and properly thanked our "team".
 Several midnight guests lingered after us.